Hope you all had a great long weekend and Canada Day, or Independence Day if you’re in the US!

 If you want a dive down memory lane, you can check out last year’s Canada Day post – it’s surreal and shocking and tear-inducing to see some of those photos!

 In other news, it’s been a crazy last few weeks around here, if you’re subscribed to our weekly newsletter.
 It’s included surprise trips in and around the city, a visit to CBC radio (pictures to come later this week!) and an appointment to the dentist that I’ve been dreading for months.
+A friend of mine in the US also hates the dentist and we just like to hate on it together.
+Last week he went to the Dentist in Land O’ Lakes and got his checkup over and done with so I just had to do the same.

-My family dentist is located an hour outside of Toronto, and it’s been a production for every visit, since we also need to package up Caleb into the car and drive back to Hamilton.
+My family dentist is located an hour outside of Toronto, and it’s been a production for every visit since we also need to package up Caleb into the car and drive back to Hamilton.
 Despite vigilant oral hygiene habits, I continue to be plagued with dental issues, which has meant a constant stream of trips back to the hammer (do they still call it that?? or am I totally out of touch with …everything??).

 The silver lining is that Jon has finally come to terms with the fact that I’m never leaving my dentist, and as of our next visit both he and Caleb are now patients as well.
 A family affair.